 No. 10 Play conkers

 Playing conkers may well be one of the oldest games around.
 In some parts of the world it’s called ‘Kingers’.
-First, you should find the right conker.
-Next, thread it with string and thirdly, you need to find at least one opponent to pit yourself against.
-Then you’re all set to play no. 10 of our ‘50 things to do before you're 11¾’.
+Get set for no. 10 of our ‘50 things to do before you’re 11¾’.

 Choosing your conker

 You need at least one conker for your game (ideally more in case the original cracks while playing).
 Try to find conkers that are not cracked, are symmetrical in shape and feel hard.

 You can test the quality of your conker by putting it in a bowl of water.
 If it sinks to the bottom, it’s perfect for your game.
 If it floats, discard it as it is likely to crack easily.

 You can make your conker even stronger by soaking it in vinegar or by baking it in the oven for a couple of minutes (ask an adult for help with this bit).

 Once the conker is cool (you can skip the baking part if you’re already outdoors), you need to make a hole through the centre with a pair of sharp scissors or a screwdriver (again, get an adult to help).
 Once you’ve made a hole all the way through, thread a piece of string or a shoelace, about 20-30cm long, through it and tie one end, so that the string doesn’t slip out again.

 How to play

 Playing conkers can be as simple or as complicated as you like.
 In essence: whoever splits their opponent’s first, wins!
 It’s as simple as that.
 Why not challenge a friend to a game of conkers and see who can win the best of three games?